summonersRift/summonersrift.github.io/_posts/2016-01-12-linux-network-namespace-link.md

 ---
-published: false
+published: true
 ---
+---
+layout: post
-## Linux Network Namespace
+title:  "Linux Network Namespace network"
+date:   2016-01-12
+---

+Linux network namespaces
 In this post we will create two linux network namespaces that can handle packets and establish communication among themselves(t1 and t2) using the kernel **ip_forward**.

-The network looks like the following-- **t1**----<link1>----**kernel**----<link2>----**t2**
+The network looks like the following--

+  **t1**----<link1>----**kernel**----<link2>----**t2**